makersacademy/airport_challenge/domain_model.md

 So I can get passengers on the way to their destination I want to instruct a plane to take off from an airport and confirm that it is no longer in the airport

+### 3.
+As an air traffic controller
+To ensure safety
+I want to prevent takeoff when weather is stormy

 # Nouns in Use Stories
 - Controller
 - Passenger
 - Plane
 - Airport
+- Weather

 ## Verbs in Use Stories
 - land
 - takeoff
 - in_airport
+- generate_weather

 ## Function Representation